jpotts/alfresco-developer-series/webscripts/tutorial/tutorial.md

 those up using Docker Compose, switch to the "webscripts-tutorial" directory and run `./run.sh build_start` or `run.bat build_start` depending on your platform.

-Now that your Alfresco server is running the webscripts-tutorial-platform-jar AMP and its dependencies, you are ready to test out the whitepapers web script.
+Now that your Alfresco server is running the webscripts-tutorial-platform AMP and its dependencies, you are ready to test out the whitepapers web script.

 ### Testing